sarweshsuman/elastic-airflow-cluster-k8s-setup-manifests/README.md

   ```

 - Setup custom metric APIserver adapter

   This repo has custom metric adapter code which works closely with ElasticWorkerAutoscaler controller.

-  This setup can be replaced with Prometheus setup for moving into production.
+  *This setup can be replaced with Prometheus setup if moving into production.*

   ```
   git clone https://github.com/sarweshsuman/elastic-worker-custommetrics-adapter.git